Last Updated on 2025-11-09

 Cons:

-- Some fish may take time to adjust to new pellets.
+- Some fish may take time to adapt to the new food.

 Omega One Color Mini Pellets